derekburgess/jaws/README.md

 | Ranking | What makes an observation interesting? | Behavioral distance, novelty, cadence, fan-out, upload ratio, cluster isolation |
 | Evaluation | Was the ranking useful? | Recall@k, reciprocal rank, benign burden, stability, runtime, cost |

-The current analytical entity is an **endpoint profile**: one IP address, viewed during one capture session, with its inbound and outbound behavior aggregated into numeric features and a textual representation.
-The longer-term unit of reproducibility is the **experiment**, which will bind an observation window, entity definition, representation, reference population, ranker, parameters, software version, results, and evaluation artifacts into one immutable record.
+The primary unit of reproducibility is the **experiment**.
+Each experiment binds an observation window, entity definition, representation, reference population, ranker, parameters, software version, results, and evaluation artifacts into one immutable record.
+An **endpoint profile**—one IP address viewed during one capture session, with its inbound and outbound behavior aggregated into numeric features and a textual representation—is one analytical entity an experiment can rank.

 ### Orient → Hypothesize → Experiment → Observe

-JAWS is being organized around a repeatable research loop:
+JAWS follows a repeatable research loop:

 1. **Orient** — inspect available captures, endpoint history, prior results, labels, and benchmark performance.
 2. **Hypothesize** — state a falsifiable claim, its control, success metric, and acceptable regressions.